norsig/vpn-ca-api/README.md

     $ curl http://localhost/vpn-cert-service/api.php/crl

+# Docker
+It is possible to use Docker to evaluate this service, see the `docker` folder.

 # Testing
 A comprehensive testing suite is included for validating the software.
 You can run it using [PHPUnit](https://phpunit.de).